samfallahian/KDD_project/README.md

 Therefore, the following research questions are proposed:
 * How do different conditions affect accident’s severity probability?
-* How does the relative risk of different intersection maneuvers vary with driver age and gender?
+* How does the relative risk of different severity vary with infrastructure?
 * How much does predictive modeling reduce the occurrence of the accidents?

 ## Technologies & Process